rben01/collagen/docs/readme-docsrs.md

 In watch mode, every time a file in `path/to/collagen` is modified, Collagen will attempt to regenerate the output file and will either print a generic success message or log the specific error encountered, as the case may be.
+Watch mode will never terminate on its own.
+As with most terminal commands, you can terminate it with <span class="kbd">Ctrl-C</span>.

 </div>